microsoft/onnxruntime/docs/reference/execution-providers/TensorRT-ExecutionProvider.md

 * ORT_TENSORRT_MIN_SUBGRAPH_SIZE: minimum node size in a subgraph after partitioning.
 Subgraphs with smaller size will fall back to other execution providers.
 Default value: 1.

 * ORT_TENSORRT_FP16_ENABLE: Enable FP16 mode in TensorRT.
 1: enabled, 0: disabled.
 Default value: 0.
+Note not all Nvidia GPUs support FP16 precision.

 * ORT_TENSORRT_INT8_ENABLE: Enable INT8 mode in TensorRT.
 1: enabled, 0: disabled.
 Default value: 0.
+Note not all Nvidia GPUs support INT8 precision.

 * ORT_TENSORRT_INT8_CALIBRATION_TABLE_NAME: Specify INT8 calibration table file name.
 By default the name is "INT8_calibration_table".

 * ORT_TENSORRT_INT8_USE_NATIVE_CALIBRATION_TABLE: Select what calibration table is used.
 If 1, native TensorRT generated calibration table is used; if 0, ONNXRUNTIME tool generated calibration table is used.
 Default value: 0.
 **Note: Please copy up-to-date calibration table file to ORT_TENSORRT_CACHE_PATH before inference.
 Calibration table is specific to models and calibration data sets.
 Whenever new calibration table is generated, old file in the path should be cleaned up or be replaced.

+* ORT_TENSORRT_DLA_ENABLE: Enable DLA (Deep Learning Accelerator).
+1: enabled, 0: disabled.
+Default value: 0.
+Note not all Nvidia GPUs support DLA.

+* ORT_TENSORRT_DLA_CORE: Specify DLA core to execute on.
+Default value: 0.

 * ORT_TENSORRT_ENGINE_CACHE_ENABLE: Enable TensorRT engine caching.
 The purpose of using engine caching is to save engine build time in the cases that TensorRT may take long time to optimize and build engine.
 Engine will be cached after it's built at the first time so that next time when inference session is created the engine can be loaded directly from cache.
 In order to validate that the loaded engine is usable for current inference, engine profile is also cached and loaded along with engine.
 If current input shapes are in the range of the engine profile, that means the loaded engine can be safely used.
 Otherwise if input shapes are out of range, profile cache will be updated to cover the new shape and engine will be recreated based on the new profile (and also refreshed in the engine cache).
 Note each engine is created for specific settings such as precision (FP32/FP16/INT8 etc), workspace, profiles etc, and specific GPUs and it's not portable, so it's essential to make sure those settings are not changing, otherwise the engines need to be rebuilt and cached again.
 1: enabled, 0: disabled.
 Default value: 0.
 **Warning: Please clean up any old engine and profile cache files (.engine and .profile) if any of the following changes:**
   - Model changes (if there are any changes to the model topology, opset version etc.)